Iterated Block Particle Filter for High-dimensional Parameter Learning: Beating the Curse of Dimensionality: Application and performance analysis

-To complete the model specification, the measurement process for modeling the partial observability is defined as following: for being the number of removed infected individuals in the $n$th reporting interval, suppose that cases are quarantined once they are identified, so that reported cases comprise a fraction $\rho$ of these removal events; the case report $\data{y}_{\time}^{v}$ is modeled as a realization of a discretized conditionally Gaussian random variable $Y_{\time}^{v}$ via
+To complete the model specification, the measurement process for modeling the partial observability is defined as follows: for $t_{0:\time}$ being observation time and

+being the number of removed infected individuals in the $n$th reporting interval, suppose that they are quarantined once they are identified, so that reported counts comprise a fraction $\widetilde{\varrho}$ of these removal events; the case report $\data{y}_{\time}^{v}$ is modeled as a realization of a conditionally Gaussian random variable $Y_{\time}^{v}$ via

-where $\Phi(\,\cdot\,;\mu,\sigma^2)$ is the cumulative distribution function of $\normal(\mu,\sigma^2)$ and $\psi$ models overdispersion relative to the binomial distribution.
+where $\mathcal{N}(\,\cdot\,;\mu,\sigma^2)$ is the cumulative distribution function of $\normal(\mu,\sigma^2)$ and $\widetilde{\psi}$ models overdispersion relative to the binomial distribution.